hSaria/ChromaTerm/readme.md

 %highlight {([0-9]{2}:){2}[0-9]{2}} {bold green}
 %highlight {(E|e)rr..} {<fca>}
 ```
-The first will find the time in the format of "HH:MM:SS" and highlight it bold green.
+The first will highlight "dd:dd:dd" bold green (d for digit).
 The second will highlight Err or err, and the following two characters.
 This is regular expression, so you can do a lot more.

 You can remove a rule by using the `%unhighlight`.
 ```